About Us | Trustees

 Donald Adamson (Secretary)

 Donald is a retired chartered accountant, and formerly a KPMG tax partner.
 He has a first degree in history, and a Masters and PhD in archaeology, with which he is still heavily involved.
-He is an Honorary Researcher at the University of Glasgow, and is also connected to Guard Archaeology Ltd. He has supported the Pars since 1962, and is a Pars Patron and member of the Pars United CIC Board, as well as helping with the Supporters` Council.
-He is also a member of the Lothian 68 club, the PST and the 1885 Business Club.
+He is an Honorary Researcher at the University of Glasgow, and is also connected to Guard Archaeology Ltd. He has supported the Pars since 1962, and is a Pars Patron, as well as helping with the Supporters` Council.
+He is also a member of the PST and the 1885 Business Club.
 He assisted in organising the 2014 World War 1 day at East End Park, and organised the Trust`s 2016 trip to the Somme, as well as a variety of DAFC events nearer to East End Park.

 Graeme Herd (Treasurer)